 - IP and China: The Texas experience

-Houston-area business owners who are new to conducting business in or with China will benefit from this program, which will share basic knowledge needed to develop an effective IP strategy.
+Houston-area business owners who are new to conducting business in or with China benefited from this program, which shared basic knowledge needed to develop an effective IP strategy.

-Please note that this is an in-person program only; there is no virtual attendance option.
+This was an in-person program only; there was no virtual attendance option.

-This program is organized by the USPTO’s Office of Policy and International Affairs and the USPTO’s Southwest Regional Outreach Office, in collaboration with Rice University’s Fondren Library.
-The program is one of a series of China IP Road Shows that the USPTO conducts across the country.
+This program was organized by the USPTO’s Office of Policy and International Affairs and the USPTO’s Southwest Regional Outreach Office, in collaboration with Rice University’s Fondren Library.
+The program was one of a series of China IP Road Shows that the USPTO conducts across the country.
 For more information about the series, visit the China IP Road Show webpage.

 Agenda